• TETON TESTED

 Max Mogren Ski Touring in the Mystery Ranch Saddle Peak Backpack | Photo Mountain Weekly News

-Mystery Ranch’s Saddle Peak Pack ($218.95) is a well-designed, comfortable, and stylish ski and snowboard pack suitable for riding lifts, slaying short backcountry lines, sled skiing, and bare-bones backcountry tours.
+Mystery Ranch’s Saddle Peak Pack is a well-designed, comfortable, and stylish ski and snowboard pack suitable for riding lifts, slaying short backcountry lines, sled skiing, and bare-bones backcountry tours.
 If you’re looking for a pack to bring on longer days in the backcountry, the 25L Saddle Peak can work, but the Gallatin Peak 40 would be a better option.
+See how this compares to our other top picks in the 2026 splitboard backpack guide.

 Follow Me Written By